 The Washington Metropolitan Area Consortium of Universities is a cooperative arrangement in post-secondary education that is designed to permit the sharing of academic resources by member institutions and to offer qualified students the opportunity to enroll at other institutions for courses not available on their own campus.
-The Consortium of Universities of the Washington Metropolitan Area, includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, National Defense Intelligence College, National Defense University, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, University of the District of Columbia, and the University of Maryland-College Park.

-Consortium registration is not guaranteed – courses may be closed, or subject to approval from the Dean/department at the visited institution.

-Consortium enrollment is on a space-available basis to degree-program students currently enrolled in a Consortium member school visiting another member school.
-For Links to Consortium standard Cross-Registration rules and procedures, and for more information see the Consortium website.

-Participation in the Consortium program is restricted to main campus degree candidates in good academic standing.
-Non-Degree students are ineligible to take courses through the Consortium program.
-For specific eligibility requirements and instructions please refer to your respective Bulletin.

-COPY 2 | The Washington Metropolitan Area Consortium of Universities is a cooperative arrangement in post-secondary education that is designed to permit the sharing of academic resources by member institutions and to offer qualified students the opportunity to enroll at other institutions for courses not available on their own campus.
 The Consortium of Universities of the Washington Metropolitan Area, includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense Intelligence College, National Defense University, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, University of the District of Columbia, and the University of Maryland-College Park.

 Consortium registration is not guaranteed – courses may be closed, or subject to approval from the Dean/department at the visited institution.

 Consortium enrollment is on a space-available basis to degree-program students currently enrolled in a Consortium member school visiting another member school.
 For Links to Consortium standard Cross-Registration rules and procedures, and for more information see the Consortium website.

 Participation in the Consortium program is restricted to main campus degree candidates in good academic standing.
 Non-Degree students are ineligible to take courses through the Consortium program.
 For specific eligibility requirements and instructions please refer to your respective Bulletin.